What is rheumatoid arthritis?

 Rheumatoid arthritis (RA) is a chronic disease that involves inflammation of the joints, typically the small joints in the hands and feet.
 These joints become swollen and painful, and may eventually become twisted or deformed.
-As RA progresses, it can spread to other joints and tissues, as well as major organs like the heart and kidneys.
+As RA progresses, it affects other joints and tissues, as well as major organs like the heart, eyes, lungs and kidneys.

 One of the most common side effects of RA is chronic fatigue, or feeling tired all the time.
-As many as 80 percent of people with RA report chronic fatigue, which can be overwhelming and severely impact your quality of life.
+As many as 80 percent of people with RA report chronic fatigue, which can severely impact their quality of life.

 RA-related fatigue can be caused by multiple conditions, including: